mrkhan15/Netflix_Analysis/README.md

 ![](https://github.com/najirh/netflix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+In this project, I conducted an in-depth analysis of Netflix's movie and TV show data using SQL.
+My goal was to uncover valuable insights and address a range of business questions based on this dataset.
+This README outlines the project's objectives, the key business challenges tackled, my approach to solving them, as well as the main findings and conclusions drawn from the analysis.
 ## Objectives

 - Analyze the distribution of content types (movies vs TV shows).